Skip to main content

 The Henry VII Indentures

-This is a colourfully illuminated set of written agreements – known as an indenture quadripartite (four-part) – formed part of a larger collection, made between Henry VII and the abbot (John Islip) and monks of Westminster Abbey on 16 July 1504.
+This is a colourfully illuminated set of written agreements – known as an indenture quadripartite (four-part) – formed part of a larger collection, made between Henry VII and the abbot (John Islip) and monks of Westminster Abbey on the 16th July 1504.

 They cover the King’s new burial chapel in the Abbey, the founding and maintenance of an almshouse, and rituals to be performed on behalf of the King and his family.